braice/MuMuDVB/doc/README.txt

 When using oscam with more than 16 channels adjust macro definition MAX_DEMUX (line below) on oscam header module-dvbapi.h to number of your channels
 25 #define MAX_DEMUX 16

+[NOTE]
+When using multiple channels per card (more than (ecm_change_time)/(2*card_response_time)), you may get timeouts on oscam on mumudvb startup, it's because on startup oscam asks card for two cw's at the same time.
+It should get right after a while.
+Currently there is no solution for that bug.

 Some information on how to configure oscam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^